-Largely because of the legalization of marijuana for medical use in several states, the drug is more available, accessible -- and socially accepted.
+Largely because of the legalization of marijuana for medical and recreational use in several states, the drug is more available, accessible -- and socially accepted.
 Already, government agencies across our country are reporting sharp increases in problems associated with adolescent marijuana use.
 High school seniors are using marijuana at rapidly increasing rates that have not been seen in the United States for three decades.

 This combination of a stronger drug and more drug use is bad news.
 Decades of research on the negative effects of marijuana on the developing brain are yielding disturbing results.
 These new findings -- many of which point to long term and permanent cognitive deficits -- should concern parents and teenagers.
 Marijuana use is associated with:

 Vaporizing is the intake of marijuana vapor by using a device that creates steam to inhale rather than the traditional inhalation of smoke produced by burning leaves.
 Vaping devices were originally developed to create an alternative way to inhale nicotine.
 Smoking e-cigarettes is safer than smoking cigarettes but far from safe.
 The marijuana industry has co-opted these devices, which deliver a high percentage of THC rapidly to the bloodstream.
 For more about this topic check out "Vaping" - The Transformation of Marijuana.